bradencarlson/sage-jupyter/Python/README.md

 # Python Files

+## Sage Cell

+If no local installation of SageMath or Jupyter Notebooks is available, each of these files may be copied and pasted in the [Sage Cell](https://sagecell.sagemath.org/) webpage, and run there online.
+This is a good alternative for people who have encountered troubles installing SageMath onto their machines.

+## Sage and the Command Prompt

-This section of the Sage-Jupyter project is not meant for the beginning student, as some familiarity with a command line or a terminal is recommended.
-If the user is a beginning student, I would highly recommend using Jupyter Notebooks to explore this project.
+This section of the Sage-Jupyter Project is not meant for the beginning student, as some familiarity with a command line or a terminal is recommended.
+If the user is a beginning student, I would highly recommend either using Jupyter Notebooks or the [Sage Cell](https://sagecell.sagemath.org/) webpage to explore this project.

 These Python files may be used with SageMath without the need for a local installation of Jupyter Notebooks.

-In Jupyter Notebooks, when working with any type of document we have that option to export that document as a text file, as markdown, and a number of other options.
-While working with a SageMath document, we have the option of downloading the document as a Python file.
-We need to be very careful when doing this, since some of the functions that we are using in SageMath in our documents are not available in Python.
-Thus if we download any one of our documents as a Python document, we will still need to run it as a SageMath document.
+While working with a SageMath document in Jupyter Notebooks, we have the option of downloading the document as a Python file.
+We need to be very careful when doing this, since some of the functions that we are using in SageMath are not readily available in Python.
+Thus if we download any one of our documents as a Python file, we will still need to run it as a SageMath document.
 For example, if I would like to run the file AlgebraicCoding.py, I would open a sage terminal (typing `sage` in linux, selecting the SageMath icon in Windows), and navigating to the directory in which the python file is saved.
 After I have navegated to the correct directory, I can run the Python file with SageMath by typing the command `load('AlgebraicCoding.py')` to run the file containing the information about algebraic coding theory.